swup/docs/src/docs/announcements/swup-4.md

 Swup 4 comes with a new hook system that allows more customization and replaces the previous events implementation.
-Hook handlers can pause transitions by returning a Promise and they receive a context object to customize transitions.
+Hook handlers can pause transitions by returning a Promise and they receive a visit object to customize transitions.
 See [Hooks](/hooks/) for details and examples.

 Pausing execution is as easy as returning a `Promise` or `await`ing a custom function: